MR-63: Preservation

-Car 81-502, the first MR-63 car delivered, is preserved and on display at Exporail, the Canadian Railway Museum, in Saint-Constant, Quebec, on October 12, 2018.
+Car 81-502, the first MR-63 car delivered, is preserved and on display at Exporail, the Canadian Railway Museum, in Saint-Constant, Quebec, since October 12, 2018.
 Car 81-526 is on display at the entrance of Jardins de Métis.
 Car 81-628 is on display at École polytechnique de Montréal, where it is used as a centre for student health.
+Car 80-064 has been repurposed for use at the Taz Skatepark.

-The rest of the fleet is undergoing a sustainable reclamation plan.
+The following cars are currently stored for future use at the MR-63 pavilion in Griffintown: 81-616, 81-623, 81-624, 81-658, 81-724, 81-746, 80-058, and 80–112.
+Additionally, an MR-63 car, now identified as 79-784, is in use at the STM fire training facility.
+This particular car was a victim of the 1971 fire but has since been refurbished.

 Design

 The cars were made of a lightweight steel alloy, 2.5 m wide by 16 m long and with four double sliding doors on each side.
 Each car had 40 seats, with a maximum load of 160 passengers per car.
 The trains run in three car sets, formed of two motor cars with a trailer in-between them.
 The 369 cars could be formed as a combination of 3, 6 or 9-car trainsets.
 The MR-63 was identified with grey interiors, four ventilation hoods protruding over the roof of each car, two 113 kW 360-V series traction motors that make a whining noise, and round cab headlights.

 The industrial design of the train was undertaken by Jacques Guillon in 1963.
 The colour of the train was a contentious decision, with Mayor of Montreal Jean Drapeau preferring the traditional white and red of the City of Montréal, with Guillon arguing for light blue with a white stripe, the traditional colours of Quebec.
 Eventually, a baby blue colour was chosen, which "matched Lucien L'Allier's wife’s sweater”.